Jutho/TensorKit.jl/docs/src/man/tensors.md

 `AbstractTensorMap` instances can furthermore be tested for exact (`t1 == t2`) or approximate (`t1 ≈ t2`) equality, though the latter requires `norm` can be computed.

-Finally, when tensor map instances endomorphisms, i.e. they have the same domain and codomain, there is a multiplicative identity which can be obtained as `one(t)` or `one!(t)`, where the latter overwrites the contents of `t`.
+When tensor map instances are endomorphisms, i.e. they have the same domain and codomain, there is a multiplicative identity which can be obtained as `one(t)` or `one!(t)`, where the latter overwrites the contents of `t`.
 We can then also try to invert them using `inv(t)`, or, in case their inverse is composed with another tensor `t2`, `t1\t2` or `t2/t1`.
 The latter syntax also accepts instances `t1` whose domain and codomain are not the same, and then amounts to `pinv(t1)`, the Moore-Penrose pseudoinverse.
 This, however, is only really justified for `AbstractEuclideanTensorMap` instances.
 Returning to endomorphisms, we can compute their trace via `tr(t)` and exponentiate them using `exp(t)`, or if the contents of `t` can be destroyed in the process, `exp!(t)`.
 Furthermore, there are a number of tensor factorizations for both endomorphisms and general homomorphism that we discuss below.

+Finally, there are a number of operations that also belong in this paragraph because of their analogy to common matrix operations.
+The tensor product of two `TensorMap` instances `t1` and `t2` is obtained as `t1 ⊗ t2` and results in a new `TensorMap` with `codomain(t1⊗t2) = codomain(t1) ⊗ codomain(t2)` and `domain(t1⊗t2) = domain(t1) ⊗ domain(t2)`.
+If we have two `TensorMap{S,N,1}` instances `t1` and `t2` with the same codomain, we can combine them in a way that is analoguous to `hcat`, i.e. we stack them such that the new tensor `catdomain(t1, t2)` has also the same codomain, but has a domain which is `domain(t1) ⊕ domain(t2)`.
+Similarly, if `t1` and `t2` are of type `TensorMap{S,1,N}` and have the same domain, the operation `catcodomain(t1, t2)` results in a new tensor with the same domain and a codomain given by `codomain(t1) ⊕ codomain(t2)`, which is the analogy of `vcat`.
+Note that direct sum only makes sense between `ElementarySpace` objects, i.e. there is no way to give a tensor product meaning to a direct sum of tensor product spaces.

+## Index manipulations

+In many cases, the bipartition of tensor indices (i.e. `ElementarySpace` instances) between the codomain and domain is not fixed throughout the different operations that need to be performed on that tensor map, i.e. we want to use the duality to move spaces from domain to codomain and vice versa.
+Furthermore, we want to use the braiding to reshuffle the order of the indices.

+For this, we use an interface that is closely related to that for manipulating splitting- fusion tree pairs, namely `braid` and `permute`.

 ## Tensor factorizations